-- 1. Remove the spark plug.
+- Remove the spark plug.
 Add one tablespoon of engine oil into the spark plug hole.
 Install the plug, but do not reconnect the plug wire.
-Crank the engine two or three revolutions. - 2.
-Store the tractor in a clean, dry place.
+Crank the engine two or three revolutions. - Store the engine in a clean, dry place.